 - You like the idea of effortless portability

 - You do frequent labor-intensive outdoor projects

 - You spend a great deal of time kneeling

 - You like the option of light and professional-grade models

 Frequently Asked Questions about Garden Kneelers

-Gardening is a rewarding hobby, and using a well-chosen garden kneeler is a fantastic way to keep enjoying your time outdoors with less pain.
+Gardening is a rewarding hobby and in my experience, using a well-chosen garden kneeler is a fantastic way to keep enjoying your time outdoors with less pain.